mtarld/symbok-bundle/README.md

 ## Getting started
 ### Installation
-You can easily install Symbok by composer (available soon)
+You can easily install Symbok by composer
 ```
 $ composer require mtarld/symbok-bundle
 ```